lmu-bioinformatics/xmlpipedb/GenMAPP Gene Databases/V. cholerae/#current/ReadMe.md

 5\.
 Contact Information for support, bug reports, feature requests

 - The Gene Database for _Vibrio cholerae_ was built by the Loyola Marymount University (LMU) Bioinformatics Group using the program GenMAPP Builder, part of the open source XMLPipeDB project <http://xmlpipedb.cs.lmu.edu/>.
-- For support, bug reports, or feature requests relating to XMLPipeDB or GenMAPP Builder, please consult the XMLPipeDB Manual found at <http://xmlpipedb.cs.lmu.edu/documentation.shtml> or go to our SourceForge site <http://sourceforge.net/projects/xmlpipedb/>.
+- For support, bug reports, or feature requests relating to XMLPipeDB or GenMAPP Builder, please consult the XMLPipeDB Manual found at <http://xmlpipedb.cs.lmu.edu/documentation.shtml> or go to our Github <https://github.com/lmu-bioinformatics/xmlpipedb>.
 - For issues related to the _Vibrio cholerae_ Gene Database, please contact: